 - Response to the local anaesthetic can confirm that we have identified the correct structure responsible for your symptoms.
-You may then be eligible for a further procedure called Rhizolysis (this procedure is also known as Frequency Nerve Ablation or Denervation). - By reducing your pain, you may then be able to engage with other beneficial activities such as exercise or Physiotherapy.
+You may then be eligible for a further procedure called rhizolysis, or frequency nerve ablation. - By reducing your pain, you may then be able to engage with other beneficial activities such as exercise or Physiotherapy.